 The facts are:

 The evidence shows that the calculations of Holocaust deniers, about the amount of wood needed to cremate the bodies of the Jews murdered at Belzec and Sobibor, is inflated by about six times over.
 Estimates indicate much lower wood requirements.
 Enough of this wood was available in the area.

 Data pertinent to wood usage in the camps:

 Every year large numbers of animals must be destroyed because of disease.
 Their carcasses present a public health problem and they have to be quickly and thoroughly destroyed.

 Health officials have found that they can burn 41,300 kilograms (about 91,050 pounds) of swine carcasses with 40 cubic meters of firewood (about 24,145 kilograms of wood.)
 This means that to incinerate 1 kilogram of carcass about 0.58 kilograms of wood is required.

 Experts in the field note that “a good rule of thumb is that you need roughly in tons the same amount of wood waste as the weight of the carcasses . . .
 For 5 tons of carcasses you need 4-5 tons of wood waste.
 If you were to incinerate a lot of bones, much less wood waste would be needed.”

 Photo Credit: United States Holocaust Memorial Museum, courtesy of National Archives and Records Administration, College Park

-We will use an average body weight of 25 kilograms (about 55 pounds), which takes into account the weight of bodies in various stages of decomposition from those who had just been murdered (about 35 kilograms) to dried out skin and bones (about 14 kilograms).
+We will use an average body weight of 25 kilograms (about 55 pounds), which takes into account the weight of bodies in various stages of decomposition (about 14-35 kilograms).

 600,000 bodies x 25 kg of weight each = 15,000,000 total kg of body weight